fhirfactory/pegacorn-base-docker/README.md

 # pegacorn-base-docker-java
-Base docker image for java
+Base docker image for java runnning on Alpine